 While communicating a pay raise to your employee, the best-case scenario is a win-win situation.
 However, announcing a salary increase is packed with details that can go wrong if you communicate the message incorrectly.
 As we discussed in the above sections, you have to bring clarity about the company’s compensation patterns.

-Importance of Discussing Salary of Employees
+Importance of Discussing Salary of Employees or Staff Salary

 Discussing the salary of employees with them is as important as the salary itself.
 You can make it quarterly, half-yearly or yearly as per your company’s size and convenience but make it a point to have a discussion about salary in a fixed interval.

-What to do while discussing Salary of Employees
+How and What to do while discussing Salary of Employees

 Understand if they are happy